This Cheap Singapore Sightseeing Bus Tour on #36 Costs Only $2

 There’s no colour commentary from the driver on your journey.
-What else do you expect for US$2?
+What else did you expect for US$2?
 Just take a seat by the left-side windows and use the info below to spot the landmarks that you’ll pass after the bus leaves Changi Airport Terminal 4.

 East Coast Parkway (ECP)

 We plant a s***load of trees in Singapore, and nowhere else is this more apparent than along our roads and motorways.
 Keen botanists might think these rain trees and yellow flames look a little funny.
 They’re right because we also prune the hell out of them.
 It keeps them out of the way of traffic until heavy rain topples them.
 Through the trees, you might see bits of the shoreline and cargo ships in the Singapore Strait.